Potla1995/Chuuko-demo-Koi-ga-Shitai/3/src/chapter2.md

 # Chapter 2: Then, should we go buy swimsuits?
-_Note:_ _From this chapter on I'll be shifting to present tense for narration._
+_Note:_ _From this chapter on I'll be shifting to present tense for Seiichi's thoughts, and keep past tense for narration._

 Ever since the club room became unusable, we tried to search for the culprit behind the rumors, but as expected, it wasn't as easy.